Research to understand public confidence in and perceptions of police visibility in Cambridgeshire.More +

 Working with police staff to uncover insights about leadership.

-Ahead of the launch of their Leadership Development Programme, Surrey and Sussex Police tasked Social Change UK (as an independent agency) to work with staff groups across police ranks to gather intelligence and insight about leadership, asking staff what leadership means to them.
+Ahead of the launch of their Leadership Development Programme, Surrey and Sussex Police tasked Social Change (as an independent agency) to work with staff groups across police ranks to gather intelligence and insight about leadership, asking staff what leadership means to them.
 These insights were then used to inform a communications and engagement plan to successfully embed [and challenge] leadership behaviours across all levels of the force.

 Workshops to understand views about leadership behaviours.

 We held four workshops that brought staff together from across Surrey and Sussex Police.
 The purpose of these workshops was to explore their perceptions of leadership and leadership specifically within the Police force.

 We facilitated tasks focused on defining leadership, the key desired behavioural traits expected from a ‘good leader’ and worked with staff groups to agree on ’10 behaviour traits of a good leader', and open up discussions about what makes well-known leaders (in business and politics) ‘good’ or ‘bad’.
 Importantly, we also explored what would motivate staff to engage with the Leadership Development Programme and any barriers to engagement.